12 Jan 2026

 There is no set timeline for how long integration can take when it comes to PAT.
 This is because every individual has unique wellness needs and unique experiences stemming from their psychedelic treatment.

-However, a typical protocol for psychedelic integration may see participants take part in immediate integration one or two days following the experience, followed by weekly therapy sessions for a number of weeks, and sometimes with extended support for up to three months.
+However, a typical protocol for psychedelic integration13 may see participants take part in immediate integration one or two days following the experience, followed by weekly therapy sessions for a number of weeks, and sometimes with extended support for up to three months.

 Challenges and Risks in Integration